ckt1031/obsidian-wordwise-plugin/README.md

 - **Highlight Main Point**: Highlight the only main idea in your text.
 - **Paraphrase**: Rewrite your text in a different way while keeping the same meaning, perfect for avoiding repetition or enhancing understanding.
 - **Simplify Text**: Simplify your text to make it easier to read.
+- **Custom Instructions**: Provide custom instructions to the AI to generate specific content.

 ## License